 - Need Analysis: It is imperative to make sure that the customer is spoken with before the development of these products.
 This way, you spend some time to understand the real need that drives your product/s.
 Eventually, these products need to be meaningful, scalable, and easy to use.

-- Data Privacy: The implementation of IOT solutions will certainly raise concerns about the privacy of sensitive data.
-Most devices use secure methods of cloud communication, but more needs to be done to make the system absolutely fool proof.
+- Data Privacy: The implementation of IoT solutions will certainly raise concerns about the privacy of sensitive data.
+Most devices use secure methods of cloud communication, but more needs to be done to make the system absolutely foolproof.

-- Regulations: There are regulations on various medical devices, and IOT devices will certainly come under the purview of these regulations too.
+- Regulations: There are regulations on various medical devices, and IoT devices will certainly come under the purview of these regulations too.
 That might restrict innovation to some extent.

-Internet-of-Things holds unparalleled potential to transform the healthcare industry.
+Internet-of-Things holds the unparalleled potential to transform the healthcare industry.
 Innovation will, however, be the key to successfully address the various pain points.